Azure/apiops/docs/apiops/0-labPrerequisites/apim-prereq-0-1.md

 ---
 title: Prerequisites
-parent: APIOps Lab
+parent: APIOps
 has_children: false
 nav_order: 1
 ---

 ## Prerequisites
-Please check that you have the following requirements to complete the hands-on lab:
+Please check that you have the following requirements before utilizing the apiops tool:

 - Azure requirements
   - Access to the [Azure Portal](https://www.portal.azure.com)